Drink up the warm comfort of these delicious recipes for hot chocolate, cider, coffee, and tea.

 Make the perfect cool-weather party punch.
 This warm fruity sipper is sweet and spicy, and guaranteed to warm you from the

 In addition to familiar lemon and cinnamon notes, molasses gives this cider a sweet kick.

 Orange and lemon juices add sweet wintry flavor to spiced cider.
 Garnish with an apple slice.

-When serving this twist on traditional hot chocolate, place the whipped cream in individual matching glass mugs so friends
+When serving this twist on traditional hot chocolate, place the whipped cream in individual matching glass dishes so friends

 can pile on as much as they prefer.

-Steep coffee in cloves and cinnamon sticks for a delightful warm treat on a cool evening.
+Steep coffee with cloves and cinnamon sticks for a delightful warm treat on a cool evening.